ryanjyoder/snapcraft-warn-plugs-part/README.md

 # snapcraft-warn-plugs-part

 # WIP
+This binary can be included in a snap to warn users about disconnected interfaces.
+You can included customized messages explaining why the plug is needed.

 ## Usage
 At this repo as a part to your snapcraft.yaml, and then include it in your command-chain.